What is Newspack?

-- social-media and newsletter integration
+- social-media integration

 - and features like AMP and PWA.

-How are you going to find the right plugins?
+How do you find the right plugins?

 The beauty of an open-source platform such as WordPress is that developers are constantly innovating.
 But until now, finding, vetting and installing the latest plugins — with confidence that they won’t break what you’ve built — has been a challenge for smaller newsrooms.